Linda Crampton is a former teacher with an honors degree in biology. She enjoys writing about nutrition and the culture and history of food.

 - Score the dough into pieces as though cutting a pie.
 "Scoring" means making shallow cuts in the dough so that it's easier to cut without disintegrating once it's baked.

-- Consider removing the centre of the shortbread round, since this sometimes refuses to harden during baking.
+- Consider removing the centre of the round, since this sometimes refuses to harden during baking.
 The centre can be baked on its own to make a cookie.

-Packets of Walkers cookies are available in stores all year long where I live.
-The shortbread is also sold in special tins and other containers at Christmas time.
-Last year one of the teachers in my school found the cheerful cookie container shown below.
+Walkers also sells shortbread cookies in special containers at Christmastime.
+One year, one of the teachers in my school found the cheerful snowman container shown below.
+I've seen it in stores every year since then.
 The snowman has an uneven base and rolls around when pushed.
-The tin contains mini versions of the biscuits.
-I've also seen a Scottie dog and a Christmas tree tin in one of my local stores.
+The tin contains miniature versions of the cookies.
+I've also seen a Scottie dog tin and a Christmas tree tin in one of my local stores.
 Unlike the snowman, they don't wobble.

 © 2014 Linda Crampton